florianschanda/smtlib_schanda/README.md

 # SMTLIB benchmarks
-This repository contains a bag of SMTLIB benchmarks assembled by Florian Schanda.
-They come from three main areas.
+This repository contains a bag of SMTLIB benchmarks assembled by Florian Schanda, and a bag of benchmarks filed here for convenience.
+My benchmarks (spark_2014, crafted, random) come from three main areas.

 ## SPARK 2014 VCs
 VCs from the public SPARK 2014 testsuite (compiling SPARK and